Wolox/frontend-bootstrap/README.md

 > **gulp build**
 > Runs the following sequence of tasks: ['assets', 'jade', 'sass', 'scripts', 'vendor']
 > Accepts a param that indicates which development environment to use.
-The available options are: development (default option), staging and production. e.g: gulp build:staging
+The available options are: development (default option) and production. e.g: gulp build:production

 > **gulp default**
 > Runs the following sequence of tasks: ['clean', 'build', 'watch', 'serve']